 These new emotions are easily measured in the Facebook Insights right beside the likes.
 However, don't discredit the amount of "likes" as those will always be a strong metric as it is the easiest way for a fan to acknowledge a post.

 We're interested to see if other platforms follow suit with increased ways to engage above a "like."
 What do you think about the new reactions?
 Like 'em?
 Love 'em?
 Hate 'em?
-Email us and let us know: firstname.lastname@example.org.
+Let us know in the comments below.